-The Corporate Business Plan Quarterly Progress Report for the period 1 April to 30 June 2017 provides information on the progress of 2016-17 projects and programs against these quarterly milestones and is shown as Attachment 1 to this report.
+The Corporate Business Plan Quarterly Progress Report for the period 1 April to 30 June 2017 provides information on the progress of 2016-17 projects and programs against these quarterly milestones and is shown as Attachment 1 to Report CJ131-08/17.

-A Capital Works Quarterly Report, which details all projects within the Capital Works Program, is provided as Attachment 2 to this Report.
+A Capital Works Quarterly Report, which details all projects within the Capital Works Program, is provided as Attachment 2 to Report CJ131-08/17.